apereo/cas/docs/cas-server-documentation/developer/Build-Process.md

 ![image](https://user-images.githubusercontent.com/1205228/71612835-5ea5ed80-2bbc-11ea-8f49-9746dc2b3a70.png)

+If you have problems importing the project in IntelliJ idea with Gradle errors like `Unable to find method ''java.lang.String org.gradle.api.artifacts.result.ComponentSelectionReason.getDescription()''` please make sure you're using a recent version.
+At the time of this writing, v2020.3.3 had no problems.

 Additionally, you may need to customize the VM settings to ensure the development environment can load and index the codebase:

 ```bash